 Repurpose your content

 We all have heard and repeated ad nauseam the suggestions to “create high-quality content and tailor it to your target audience.”
-If you treat content marketing seriously, you probably have an entire team to produce content both for your SDRs to back up their conversations with prospects and for all the lead generation channels.
+If you treat content marketing seriously, you probably have an entire team to produce content both for your SDRs to back up their conversations with prospects and for all the B2B lead generation service channels.

 In such a case, all that’s left for us to do is to recommend you to re-purpose your content as many times as it is humanly possible.
 No matter how old your blog is, new leads only come from recent posts.